mobxjs/mobx-state-tree/README.md

 )
 ```

-and `safeReferenceForCollection` as
+and with `acceptsUndefined` set to false as

-Strictly speaking, `safeReference` is implemented as

 ```js
 types.reference(Type, {